On Feeling Powerless

 I told him I was.

+He had on a denim work shirt and carpenter jeans.
 Why is he talking to me?
 I thought.
 I’d only lived in New York three months, but I knew this just wasn’t done.

 “Where do you work?” he asked.